AY2526S1-CS2103T-T09-4/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list persons.
+1. User requests to list persons (UC3)
 2. BrewBook lists all persons.
 3. User requests to delete person(s) in the list.
 4. BrewBook deletes the person(s) and displays a success message.
 Use case ends.